ivadomed/ivadomed/docs/source/configuration_file.rst

     gradient logging depends on the training duration and model size.

 .. note::
-    If ``debug = True`` is specified in the config file, the training and validation input images, ground truth labels, and the model predictions are also periodically logged on WandB, which can be seen under ``Media`` on the WandB Dashboard.
+    If ``debugging = True`` is specified in the config file, the training and validation input images, ground truth labels, and the model predictions are also periodically logged on WandB, which can be seen under ``Media`` on the WandB Dashboard.